 At a glance

-• AFR Street Talk reports Anthropic issued a confidential tender for at least 1.4GW of Australian data centre capacity, a build it puts at up to US$15 billion (about A$21.6 billion).
+The AFR reports Anthropic issued a confidential tender for at least 1.4GW of Australian data centre capacity, a build of up to US$15 billion (about A$21.6 billion).

 Anthropic has put a far larger number on its Australian build